zerotohero-dev/o2js.com-v2/_posts/2015-08-11-my-side-projects.md

 ## The Methodology

-To solve my "*Oh God, what should I be doing next to make the best use of my time?!*" problem, I sorted out my projects.
+To solve my "*Oh God, what should I be doing next to make the best use of my time?!*" problem, I grouped my projects into different buckets, and sorted them.

 > To clarify terminology, when I say "project", I look at it from a **[GTD][gtd]**
 > perspective: